LaRenaiocco/travel-web-app/README.md

 ## <a name="future"></a>The Future of Adventure Awaits
 There are lots of new features planned for additional sprints:
 * Archiving of past trips
-* Functionality to edit or delete activities from itineraries
+* Functionality to edit or delete activities and notes from itineraries
 * Adding a currency converter and IOU system so users can keep track of who paid for what on a trip.
 * Integrating a flight search and hotel API